jsavargas/kindle-periodical/README.md

 =================
 This is a fork from [vncprado/kindle-periodical](https://github.com/vncprado/kindle-periodical) for Python 2.

-kindle-periodical is a util in Python 3 for generating kindle .mobi files in periodical style.
+kindle-periodical (kp3) is a util in Python 3 for generating kindle .mobi files in periodical style.
 The script require KindleGen software in 'kindle/bin' folder.
 KindleGen is a software develop by Amazon.
 For download, go to [KindleGen page](https://www.amazon.com/gp/feature.html?docId=1000765211).

 **You can run a simple test with just:**

+    pip install .
+---

-    from kindle import Periodical
+    from kp3 import Periodical

     metadata = {
-        "title": "Periodical Title",
+        "title": "KindlePeriodical Title",
         "creator": "Creator Name",
         "publisher": "Publisher Name",
-        "subject": "Periodical",
+        "subject": "KindlePeriodical",
         "description": "Set of news articles in one .mobi file",
         # after make .mobi periodical, the filename will be: Periodical_yyyy-mm-dd
-        "filename": "Periodical"
+        "filename": "KindlePeriodical"
     }

     content = [